Skip to content

 AES-256-GCM - sealing the payload

 The per-message key from the ratchet is used with AES-256-GCM, an authenticated encryption scheme, to seal the actual content.
 GCM doesn’t just hide the message - it also detects tampering, so a modified ciphertext is rejected rather than silently decrypted wrong.
-Before encryption, PrivaMesh pads every message to a fixed-size bucket, so an observer can’t infer anything from length.
+Before encryption, PrivaMesh pads every message to a fixed size, so an observer can’t infer anything from length.
 A one-word reply and a long paragraph look identical on the wire.

 Where the keys live